Saturday, January 20, 2018

 8:00pm Doors / 8:30pm Performance

-The program collects three, new and recent, long-form works by composer Tashi Wada that explore different and diverging aspects of tuning and tonality.
+This program collects three long-form works by composer Tashi Wada that explore diverging aspects of tuning and tonality.
 Valence (2016), written for cellist Charles Curtis, isolates and reharmonizes the natural overtones of a single string, destabilizing and fusing tone and timbre through a delicate alchemy.
 Witness (2017), written for bassoonist Dafne Vicente-Sandoval, draws out the relationship between an array of scales and tetrachords (four-note segments of scales) found traditionally in Greek, Persian, and Arabic musics, in combination with hybrid and invented scales, through repetition, variation, and improvisation.
-Wada’s performance for keyboard, voice, and sirens with guest musician Julia Holter focuses on the outer edges of historical, non-equal temperaments, eliciting a more distant, uneven sense of tonality.
+Mutable Signs, Wada’s performance for keyboard, voice, and sirens with guest musician Julia Holter, focuses on the outer edges of historical, non-equal temperaments, eliciting a more distant, uneven sense of tonality.

 Julia Holter is a composer, performer, and recording artist based in Los Angeles.
 Her interest in the mysteries of the sonic atmosphere has compelled her to record in various settings--in her home, outside with a field recorder, and in professional studios—as well as to perform live, often with a focus on the voice.
 She has studied music composition at Cal Arts and University of Michigan and has performed at various venues and festivals around the world.
 She frequently collaborates in group projects as well, with artist and musician friends Rick Bahto, Ramona Gonzalez, Tashi Wada, Yelena Zhelezov, Laurel Halo, Mark So, Cat Lamb, Laura Steenberge, and more.